I-m-Out-Of-Ideas/CollabDeck/README.md

    * User can create study set and add flashcards
    * User can comment on flashcard
 * Profile
-   * Profile page to see user's sets, edit profile
+   * Profile page to see user's profile picture, edit profile, or logout

 * Settings
    * Settings (notification, logout, delete account)